Thermochemical models of outer core convection with heterogeneous core-mantle boundary heat flux: Discussion and conclusions

 Our simulations are set up to mimic a geophysically realistic distribution of thermochemical buoyancy and access a regime of rapidly rotating geostrophic turbulence that is broadly characteristic of Earth's core.
 However, they lack a magnetic field and did not reach the high value of $\PrC$ and the low value of $\PrT$ that characterise Earth's core dynamics.
 Our previous thermally-driven dynamo simulations showed that strong and thick RILs were preserved from corresponding non-magnetic cases \citep{mound_2023}, which supports theoretical arguments that the magnetic field does not dictate the gross properties of the RILs \citep{mound_2020}.
 The results of \citet{bouffard_2019} suggest that thick and strongly stable chemical regions at the top of the core emerge with increasing $\PrC$, which suggests that the stable regions found in our simulations would not be destroyed in the limit $\PrC \rightarrow \infty$.
-The $E$-dependence of the solutions is hard to access because the geophysically relevant value of $E=10^{-15}$ is not computationally accessible through direct numerical simulation.
+The strength of the chemically stable region near the poles generally increases with increasing $\tRaC$ and decreases with increasing $\tRaT$, since sufficiently strong thermal driving can disrupt such regions (Figure \ref{fig:LEA_scaling}).
+The $E$-dependence of the solutions is hard to assess because the geophysically relevant value of $E=10^{-15}$ is not computationally accessible through direct numerical simulation.
 Our one, thermally dominated, simulation at $E=10^{-6}$ (Figure~\ref{fig:tomog_e6}) has stable regions that are morphologically similar to counterparts at higher Ekman number, with a thickness and strength of $\delta_{max}\sim213$~km and $\N\sim0.03$.
-No simple trend in these properties was found when comparing this simulation to counterparts with $E=10^{-5}$, $3\times10^{-5}$ and $10^{-4}$.
+No simple trend in these properties was found when comparing this simulation to counterparts with $E=10^{-5}$, $3\times10^{-5}$ and $10^{-4}$ (Figure~\ref{fig:Ek_dep}).
+The thickness and strength of RILs also exhibit a broadly increasing trend with increasing turbulence (i.e., Reynolds number, $Re$), when considering the simulations that are included in the empirical fit in Figure~\ref{fig:scaling}.
 Ultimately, whether the properties of the dynamically-induced stable regions found in this study continue to apply at more realistic physical conditions must be tested by future numerical simulations.